Advertisement

 Is applying at The Bridge of Central Massachusetts free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-The Bridge of Central Massachusetts administers 12 programs (HCV, PBV, Public Housing, other, BSAS SOR Rapid Rehousing, Emergency Solution Grant, Justice-Focused Housing and Support, Mainstream, Other, Other Housing Programs, Permanent Supportive Housing, RAD) — none of which charge an application fee.
+The Bridge of Central Massachusetts administers 14 programs (Mainstream, PBV, Public Housing, other, BSAS SOR Rapid Rehousing, Emergency Solution Grant, HCV, Justice-Focused Housing and Support, Other, Other Housing Programs, Permanent Supportive Housing, RAD, Shared Living Program, Substance Use Housing and Supports) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 4 Mann St, Worcester, MA.

 How long is the wait at The Bridge of Central Massachusetts?

 Wait times at The Bridge of Central Massachusetts depend on demand in Worcester, funding levels, and your priority status.
 With approximately 133 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on April 13, 2026 when the HCV list changed from "closed" to "open."
+The most recent status change we tracked was on May 29, 2026 when the HCV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact The Bridge of Central Massachusetts directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?